 NIL deals allow college athletes to earn money from their Name, Image, and Likeness.
-Since becoming legal in 2021, NIL has reshaped college sports—unlocking billions in athlete earnings and giving fans new, direct ways to support their favorite players.
+Since becoming legal in 2021, NIL has reshaped college sports—unlocking billions in athlete earnings and giving fans new, direct ways to support their favorite players.For a clear explanation of what NIL means in college sports, see our guide on NIL Meaning in Football.

-What Does NIL Mean?
+What Is NIL

 NIL stands for Name, Image, and Likeness—the three components of an athlete’s personal brand that can be monetized.
+This section explains what is NIL in practical terms as part of this NIL deals guide 2025.

 - Name: An athlete’s legal name or commonly used nickname